Stability of Continuous Time Quantum Walks in Complex Networks: Conclusion and Discussion

-In this work, we investigate the stability of quantum systems by analyzing the dynamics of CTQWs on various network topologies under different decoherence mechanisms.
+In this work, we investigate the stability of CTQW by analyzing its dynamics on various network topologies under different decoherences.
 We define stability in terms of the preservation of quantum properties over time and examine how this preservation is influenced by the interplay between network structure and decoherence model.
-To analyze this, we consider both simple network structures, including star, cycle, and complete graphs, and complex topologies such as Erdős–Rényi, small-world, and scale-free networks.

-We evaluate the dynamics of CTQWs on these networks to examine the persistence of quantum properties, both in the absence of noise and under three decoherence models namely, Haken-Strobl, intrinsic decoherence and QSW.
-This systematic analysis allows us to explore how network structure and decoherence jointly influence CTQW stability.
-To quantify the stability, first we compute the node probability distribution of the quantum walker and the $\ell_1$-norm of coherence.
-In addition to these primary measures, we also use fidelity, quantum–classical distance, and von Neumann entropy measures for providing a comprehensive characterization of the preservation of quantum properties.
+To quantify the stability, we first compute the node probability distribution of the CTQW and the $\ell_1$-norm of coherence.
+These measures confirm that, under Haken-Strobl and QSW decoherence, the system Liouvillians are unital and Davies-irreducible on connected networks (~\ref{proof}), and therefore relax to the maximally mixed steady state.
+This contrasts with the intrinsic decoherence model, which allows for non-trivial steady states and localization.

-Based on these metrics, we find that stability varies significantly across decoherence models, for example intrinsic decoherence preserves coherence most effectively, followed by Haken–Strobl noise, while QSW result in the most rapid coherence loss.
-Our results reveal that coherence preservation depends not only on the type of decoherence but also on the underlying topology and the specific node at which the quantum walker is initialized.
+Further, our results suggest that stability varies significantly across decoherence models, intrinsic decoherence preserves coherence most effectively, followed by Haken–Strobl noise, while QSW results in the most rapid coherence loss.
+Our results reveal that coherence preservation depends not only on the type of decoherence but also on the underlying topology and the specific node at which the quantum walker is initialized, specifically in heterogeneous networks.

-Delving deeper, we observe that homogeneous networks such as the cycle exhibit high coherence in the absence of noise but are highly vulnerable under decoherence.
-In contrast, heterogeneous topologies like the star network demonstrate greater robustness under Haken–Strobl and intrinsic decoherence, as quantified by the $\ell_1$-norm of coherence.
-In the case of QSW, star networks initialized at peripheral nodes retain coherence longer and delay the onset of uniform probability distribution compared to central hub initialization.
-Interestingly, complete and star networks initialized at central nodes exhibit similar probability distributions and similar stability measures under decoherence, reflecting the impact of local connectivity due to comparable node degrees.